bjungs/mds-edc/docs/deployment/prodcution_blueprint_nginx.md

 Replace `yourdomain.com` with the actual domain you've configured in your `.env` file.

+> In a production environment, The only endpoints that should exposed on the internet are the protocol and the public endpoints.
+> The other endpoints are meant to be used internally within the participant network.
+For example, the Control API is meant to be used for internal component interactions.
+Read the [EDC documentation](https://eclipse-edc.github.io/documentation/for-contributors/best-practices/#21-exposing-apis-to-the-internet) for more details

 ### Security Notes

 - All external access is enforced over HTTPS using Let's Encrypt SSL certificates.